Hampton Roads Scholastic Chess Club [HRSCC]

 Can I drop my child off?
 Is there a place for me to wait on site?

 YES and YES.
 You are welcome to drop your child off and return to pick them up by 7:15.
 However, you MUST remain available at the phone number you enter for emergency contact during registration.
-If you choose to stay on site, you may wait in the outdoor pavilion or in limited areas while students are in class (better yet – volunteer! – see below).
-Starting at 6 PM, parents may wait in the “Connection Point” room, which is a comfortable coffee shop style room up the hall from the tournament room.
+If you choose to stay on site, you may wait in the outdoor pavilion or in limited indoor areas while students are in class (better yet – volunteer! – see below).

 Do you need volunteers?